 - WPEngine.
 WPEngine is the host for The Boat Galley and maintains site backups.
 They are GDPR-compliant.
 See their Data Privacy Addendum here.

 - Zoho Mail.
 Zoho is the email host for The Boat Galley.
-Soho is GDPR-compliant; see their statement here.
+Zoho is GDPR-compliant; see their statement here.